-Any surface prep professional will tell you that just about anything is better than an untreated concrete floor-i don’t know if i would put this, a hard troweled concrete floor is easy to maintain in certain circumstances.
+Any surface prep professional will tell you that an untreated concrete floor is a pain.
+A hard troweled concrete floor is easy to maintain in certain circumstances.
 If you don’t polish or coat concrete, you’ll quickly end up with cracking, spalling, and other damage that will require extensive remediation.

 But which should you choose—polished concrete or a concrete floor coating?
 Let’s break down the advantages of each option to provide some insight for your next project.